-The proposed rule will increase the transparency of the numeric values of allocators by including it in the cost allocation method which is required to be published on DNSPs' websites.
-However, the wide publication of numeric values of allocators is unlikely to yield material benefits since the size of negotiated distribution services is small, and customers can request this information as part of a negotiation.
+The proponent considers that the proposed rule will increase the transparency of the provision of negotiated services through inclusion of numeric values of allocators in the cost allocation method which is required to be published on DNSPs' websites.
+However, the Commission considers wide publication of numeric values of allocators is unlikely to yield material benefits since customers can request cost information related to the service as part of a negotiation.

-Moreover, the numeric values of allocators are insufficient to gauge whether a service offer is appropriate because the cost allocation method is between service classes (eg direct control, negotiated and unregulated).
-Therefore the transparency of numeric allocators will only identify the split of indirect costs and so further information would be required.
+Moreover, the numeric values of allocators alone are insufficient to gauge whether a service offer is appropriate because the cost allocation method is between service classes (eg direct control, negotiated and unregulated).
+Therefore the transparency of numeric values of allocators will only identify the split of indirect costs and so further information would be required for the cost of a specific negotiated service.